 Ed.
-Note: I’m excited (pumped, really) to share with you this post from Stacey Greenberg, Memphis food expert.
-Be on the lookout for more fresh faces and new voices on the I Love Memphis Blog in the coming weeks. – Holly
+Note: I’m excited (pumped, really) to share with you this post from Stacey Greenberg, Memphis food expert. – Holly

 Sunday, once known as the day of rest, is currently—due mostly to brunch—the funnest day of the week.
 Now, thanks to Lucky Cat Ramen Pop-Ups at The Cove, Sunday is also the most delicious day of the week.